Jordanian PM rejects demands to scrap tax law after protests

 Unions representing state and private sector employees said the government had caved in to IMF demands and was widening the gap between rich and poor in the nation of 8 million people that hosts hundreds of thousands of refugees from Syria’s conflict.

-The Professional Unions Association, which had threatened new strikes before meeting with Mulki on Saturday said it would be meeting soon to decide on the next steps.
+The Professional Unions Association, which had threatened new strikes before meeting with Mulki on Saturday, said it would meet to decide on the next steps.

 “We came with a request to withdraw the law and we heard something else,” Ali al Abous, the head of the association said.